Roobet

 For a Crash-focused player, this is one of the most consequential brand decisions you can make.
 The expected loss differential at high volume is multiple thousand dollars annually.
 The math is clean, the verification reproduces, the choice is decisive.

-For Plinko, Mines, Dice, and Towers, Duel runs 99 percent across the audit set; Roobet runs 97 percent across the same originals.
+For Plinko, Mines, Dice, and Towers, Duel runs 99 percent across operator coverage; Roobet runs 97 percent across the same originals.

 The duel vs roobet rtp gap is uniform across the originals catalogue (with Crash widening it further).
 Roobet does not have any per-game RTP outliers that compete with Duel's positioning.